United Kingdom Atomic Energy Authority: History

-United Kingdom Atomic Energy Authority inherited nearly 20,000 employees, which doubled to 41,000 by 1961.
-Most of United Kingdom Atomic Energy Authority's early activities were related to the United Kingdom's nuclear weapons programme, and the need for plutonium, highly enriched uranium, and materials for hydrogen bombs.
+The authority inherited nearly 20,000 employees, which doubled to 41,000 by 1961.
+Most of the authority's early activities were related to the United Kingdom's nuclear weapons programme, and the need for plutonium, highly enriched uranium, and materials for hydrogen bombs.
 Between 1952 and 1958 UKAEA carried out 21 nuclear weapon tests in Australia and the Pacific.

-Following the Atomic Energy Authority Act 1971, the authority was split into three, with only research activities remaining with the Authority.
+Following the Atomic Energy Authority Act 1971, the authority was split into three, with only research activities remaining with the authority.
 The Radiochemical Centre Ltd took over production of medical and industrial radioisotopes and was later privatised in 1982 as Amersham plc.
 British Nuclear Fuels Ltd (BNFL) took over nuclear fuel and weapons material producing activities: the manufacturing plant at Springfields, the enrichment plant at Capenhurst, the spent-fuel facility at Windscale, and the dual-purpose Calder Hall and Chapelcross military plutonium producing reactors.

 The Atomic Energy Authority (Weapons Group) Act 1973 transferred responsibility for management of the UK's nuclear deterrent, including the Atomic Weapons Research Establishment at Aldermaston, directly to the Ministry of Defence.

 In 1982 the authority was involved in the creation of Nirex, to develop and operate radioactive waste disposal facilities in the United Kingdom.

 The Atomic Energy Authority Act 1986 put the authority into trading fund mode, requiring it to act and account as though it were a commercial enterprise and become self-financing.

 The authority was then split again by the Atomic Energy Authority Act 1995, with the more commercial parts transferred into a public company AEA Technology, which was then floated on the London Stock Exchange in 1996.
 The nuclear facilities used for the UK's research and development programme, which held large decommissioning liabilities, were retained.
 The role of the authority became to decommission these nuclear assets and to restore the environment around the sites.
 From the early 1990s the authority completed more decommissioning work than anyone in Europe, and had considerable success in regenerating former nuclear sites for commercial use.